 - Another +3 points for Aria’s awesome cry face.

 - -3 points for the instagram-filter disaster of a spin-off that was the short-lived Ravenswood.
 The ridiculous factor far outweighed any potential creepiness.
 Another -4 points for depriving us of Caleb for so long.

 - However, +2 points for Mrs. Grunwald’s exaggerated wrinkles and crazy eyes.

 - +5 points for the creepy fortune teller kid at the doll store and another +2 points for all the creepy dolls in general.

 - A generous +4 points for Toby’s evil phase.
 At least then it was easier to ignore his overwhelming lack of acting chops.

-- 2 points for Ezra’s creep face, which is less ominous and more like he just had a bad burrito.
+- 2 points for Ezra’s creepy face, which is not so much ominous but more like he just had a bad burrito.

 - + all the points for Mona.

 Wardrobe, hair & makeup